MixedMatched/juniper/README.md

 ### Domain

-While the basic datatype of numbers in this project are Rationals, the operating domain of mathematical rules is not.
-All numbers and expressions should be expected to be in the Reals, but only the Rational subset of the Reals are represented by constants.
+While the basic datatype of numbers in this project is the Rationals, the operating domain of its mathematical rules is not.
+All numbers and expressions should be expected to be in the Reals, but only the Rational subset of the Reals is represented by constants.
 Approximation is also done in the Reals (but represented by floats).

 ### (Un)Soundness

 The point of this project is not to create a perfectly sound CAS using Lean proofs[^1], more to demonstrate how results in Lean can be automatically leveraged and utilized for computer algebra (or other similar rule-rewriting systems).
 A few things result from this distinction:

 1. The conceptions of certain mathematical concepts are not the same in Lean as they are in Juniper.
 For a myriad of reasons, many mathematical operators in Lean are defined in ways which are unusual for the uninitiated.
-The constant folding in Juniper does not (currently) line up with Lean's understanding of those operators.
+The constant folding in Juniper doesn't line up exactly with Lean's understanding of those operators.
 2. Constant folding in Juniper is also not formally specified.
 Accomplishing that would essentially require an entire secondary conversion process, but with more complex conversion for computable definitions of functions (which is quite far out of the scope of this project).
 3. Equality saturation is also not formalized (mostly because it comes from egg).
-4. Parsing/printing is not verified beyond unit tests.
+4. Parsing, printing, and transpilation is not verified beyond unit tests.

 ## TODO